Governor's Drive

 The Juanito R. Remulla Sr. Road, formerly and still commonly referred to as Governor's Drive, is a two-to-nine lane, 58.3 km network of primary, secondary and tertiary highways and bridges traversing through the central cities and municipalities of the province of Cavite, Philippines.
 It is the widest among the three major highways located in the province, the others being the Aguinaldo and Antero Soriano Highways.

 The road forms part of National Route 65 (N65), National Route 651 (N651), National Route 403 (N403), and National Route 405 (N405) of the Philippine highway network.
+A part of the road between the N403 and N405 section is a tertiary road and is unnumbered.